Gabeiscool420/SoundSage---LLM-Audio-Processing/CODE_OF_CONDUCT.md

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

+## 15. Contact info

+[info.SoundSage@gmail.com]

+## 15. License and attribution

+This Code of Conduct is distributed under a Creative Commons Attribution-ShareAlike license.

+Portions of text derived from the Django Code of Conduct and the Geek Feminism Anti-Harassment Policy.